Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Solutions

-In this section, we provide our numerical results for ball-shell and shell-shell harbor type solutions.
-Because of the compact character of the scalar field configuration associated with each $CP^N$ component, we can achieve a solution in the multi-component model in the form of non-overlapping energy density peaks.
+In this section, we provide our numerical results for ball-shell and shell-shell harbor-type solutions.
+Because of the compact character of the scalar field configuration associated with each $CP^N$ component, we can achieve a solution in the multicomponent model in the form of nonoverlapping energy density peaks.
 The attractive or repulsive electrostatic force between electrically charged compactons changes their radial dimensions.
-The current part is devoted to an examination of this problem.
+The section is devoted to an examination of this problem.